Unboxed-Software/solana-course/content/basic-solana-mobile.md

 - Many standard React packages may not be compatible with React Native.
 Fortunately, there are a React Native counterparts to most popular libraries.
 - Setting up a development environment in React Native can be challenging.
 This will require setting up Android Studio to compile to Android and XCode for iOS.
 React Native has a [really good guide](https://reactnative.dev/docs/environment-setup?guide=native) for this.
 - For regular development and testing, you'll use a physical mobile device or an emulator to run your code.
 This relies on a tool called Metro that comes pre-installed.
 React native's setup guide also covers this.
 - React Native gives you access to the phone's hardware that React can't provide.
-This includes things like the phone's accelerometer, allocated storage, and more.
+This includes things like the phone's camera, accelerometer, and more.
 - React Native introduces new config files and build folders.
 For example `ios` and `android` contain platform specific information, then then we have config files like `Gemfile` and `metro.config.js`.
 Generally, leave all configurations alone and just worry about writing your code, the starting point for which will be in `App.tsx`.

 There is a learning curve, but if you know React you're not nearly as far from being able to develop mobile apps as you think!
 It may feel jarring to start, but after a few hours of React native development you'll start to feel much more comfortable.
-You'll likely feel much more confident after [this lesson's demo](#demo).
+You'll likely feel much more confident after [this lesson's lab](#lab).

 ## Creating a Solana dApp with React Native

 Solana React Native dApps are virtually identical to React dApps.
 The primary difference is in the wallet interaction.
 Instead of the wallet being available in the browser, your dApp will create an MWA session with the wallet app of your choosing using a websocket.
-Fortunately, most of this is abstracted for you in the MWA library.
+Fortunately, this is abstracted for you in the MWA library.
+The only difference you'll need to know is anytime you need to make a call to the wallet you'll be using the `transact` function, which we'll talk about soon.

 ![dApp Flow](../assets/basic-solana-mobile-flow.png)